Skip to main content

 Be cautious with raw salads unless properly washed

-While laphet thoke (tea leaf salad) is safe at reputable restaurants, be cautious with raw vegetables that may be washed in contaminated water.
+Laphet thoke (tea leaf salad) is fine at decent restaurants, but take care with raw vegetables that may have been rinsed in contaminated water.

 MEDIUM